iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 A **Modbus-TCP master** actively polls connected devices to extract data, which is subsequently decoded from binary to a user-friendly format, typically JSON.
-This JSON data is then published to an MQTT platform, either on-premise or cloud-based, such as the HiveMQ **MQTT broker**.
+This JSON data is then published to an MQTT platform, either on-premises or cloud-based, such as the HiveMQ **MQTT broker**.

 An **MQTT subscriber** retrieves the data from the broker and stores it in a database.